Perpy-del/uptick_todo_app/README.md

 ![Uptick](./uptick-movie-app/src/images/sc_uptick.png)

-More of the project found in the [uptick-movie-app](./uptick-movie-app) folder.
+More of the project is found in the [uptick-movie-app](./uptick-movie-app) folder.

 ### *Thank you for reading*